 In short, if there are more of these factors that the transcriber needs to consider, the transcription will take longer to complete.

-When it comes to transcription, an hour of audio does not translate to an hour of work as there are a couple of factors that will affect how much time is needed to transcribe an hour of audio.
+When it comes to transcription, an hour of audio does not translate to an hour of work as there are a couple of factors that will affect how much time is needed to convert an hour of audio to text.

 Though, even when you have a high-quality 60-minute audio recording with only two speakers discussing an easy-to-understand topic without industry-specific terms, it can take about two to four hours to complete.

-Therefore, it is best to make use of automation by getting a transcription software program that can complete the bulk of the work for you automatically in just a couple of minutes.
+Therefore, to complete transcription faster you can make use of automation tools and software, like Audext, that can complete the bulk of the work for you automatically in just a couple of minutes.